Perturbing Isoradial Triangulations: Variations of log-determinants

 \subsection{Curvature dipoles and the anomalous chord term}

-Let us discuss a possible explanation of the anomalous terms corresponding to deformations of cocyclic configurations of points which undergo flips (the chords) of the triangulation.
-The adjective "anomalous" reflects the face that these contributions are not present for either the Laplace-Beltrami operator $\Delta$ or the K\"ahler operator $\mathcal{D}$, both of which admits a smooth continuum limit consistent with the predictions of conformal invariance.
+Let us discuss a possible explanation of the anomalous terms corresponding to deformations of cocyclic vertex configurations.
+The adjective "anomalous" indicates that these contributions are not present for either the Laplace-Beltrami operator $\Delta$ or the K\"ahler operator $\mathcal{D}$, both of which admits a smooth continuum limit consistent with the predictions of conformal invariance.

-As discussed in \cite{DavidEynard2014} and Subsection \ref{sRnTriMod} the conformal laplacian $\Deltaconf$ for a Delaunay graph $\uG$ can be considered as the discretized \emph{Laplace-Beltrami operator} on a \emph{curved surface} $\uS_\uG^\lozenge$.
+As discussed in the definition \ref{ConfDelta} the conformal Laplacian $\Deltaconf$ for a Delaunay graph $\uG$ can be viewed as the discretized \emph{Laplace-Beltrami operator} on the \emph{rhombic surface} $\uS_\uG^\lozenge$ introduced in Def.~\ref{dRhomSurf}.
 The construction of $\uS_\uG^\lozenge$ is illustrated in Fig.~\ref{Kite2LozengeFlat} for an isoradial Delaunay graph $\uG$ and in Fig.~\ref{Kite2Lozenge} for a generic (non-isoradial) Delaunay triangulation $\uG$.